 The Minister of Health reported on 17 May that some laboratories in Armenia had started offering private coronavirus tests.
 Due to a lack of quality control, the ministry considered this to be unacceptable and even dangerous because unreliable results could disrupt the overall national strategy to respond to the pandemic, making it difficult to collect accurate data, organize the treatment of patients, do contact tracing and stop the spread of the virus.
 Therefore the Minister has instructed that COVID-19 tests be conducted only by laboratories certified by the ministry, only with a doctor’s prescription and free of charge.
 On 1 June, the Minister of Health informed that most laboratories are backlogged and they need to periodically stop in order to ensure that the quality of the testing is not compromised.

 There is concern about the cost of testing for COVID-19 (around $30 per test – the equivalent to USD 1Million per month) and to contain costs policy makers are exploring options for using locally produced testing kits which are cheaper, although the cost of swabs, reagent and staff time also need to factored in.
+With the resurgence of COVID-19 and the increased demand for testing, on 2 November WHO provided 40,000 PCR tests and the Armenian Relief Fund covered the cost of reagents.

 On 6 August the Prime Minister announced a change in the tracing and testing strategy.
 Previously, the health system waited for citizens to contact medical centres with COVID-19 symptoms in order to test them.
 Since the decrease in daily numbers, the health system is now able to be proactive and test specific risk groups, closed businesses or institutions.
 This means if someone working in a factory, residential care home, supermarket (for example) tests positive, the entire staff will be tested, and not only those with symptoms.
 This will help to isolate also those people who are infected but have no symptoms thus preventing the further spread of the virus.